xsmod/vanpix-rpi2mqtt/README.md

 - Connection retries are silent and only report final failure after attempts.
 - On publish success: `published <topic>` including the topic.
 - On graceful shutdown: publishes `offline` then disconnects.

+## Discovery
+- Discovery is republished on each successful (re)connect, but debounced (min 30s between publishes) to avoid flapping storms.
+The payload is retained.